-- 1.1 This policy was reviewed and updated in January 2017 in line with the revised Code of Practice. - 1.2 This school provides a broad and balanced curriculum for all children.
+- 1.1 This policy was reviewed and updated in January 2018 in line with the revised Code of Practice. - 1.2 This school provides a broad and balanced curriculum for all children.
 The National Curriculum is our starting point for planning that meets the specific needs of individuals and groups of children.
 When planning, teachers set suitable learning challenges and respond to children's diverse learning needs.
 Some children have barriers to learning that mean they have special needs and require particular action by the school. - 1.3 These requirements are likely to arise as a consequence of a child having special educational needs.
 Teachers take account of these requirements and make provision, where necessary, to support individuals or groups of children and thus enable them to participate effectively in curriculum and assessment activities.
 Such children may need additional help or different help from that given to other children of the same age. - 1.4 Children may have special educational needs either throughout or at any time during their school career.
-This policy ensures that curriculum planning and assessment for children with special educational needs takes account of the type and extent of the difficulty experienced by the child. - 1.5 The Disability Discrimination Act identifies the fact that some pupils with disabilities may have learning difficulties that call for special educational provision.
+This policy ensures that curriculum planning and assessment for children with special educational needs takes account of the type and extent of the difficulty experienced by the child. - 1.5 The Equality Act (2010) identifies the fact that some pupils with disabilities may have learning difficulties that call for special educational provision.
 However, not all children defined as disabled will require this provision.
-A child with asthma or diabetes, for example, may not have special educational needs, but may still have rights under the Disability Discrimination Act.
+A child with asthma or diabetes, for example, may not have special educational needs, but may still have rights under the Equality Act.
+According to the Equality act, someone is disabled if they have a "physical or mental impairment that has a 'substantial' and 'long-term' negative effect on your ability to do normal daily activities."
 We will assess each child as required, and make the appropriate provision, based on their identified needs.